The Mynah Birds: History

 In early 1966, the Mynah Birds were signed to Motown Records.
 Shortly before recording began, bassist Bruce Palmer invited an acquaintance of his to join the band: local folk musician Neil Young.
-An article about the Mynah Birds in a May 1966 Billboard magazine indicated that their first single would be an original song called “I’ve Got You In My Soul.”
-That never happened, likely because somebody noticed that “I’ve Got You In My Soul” sounded remarkably similar to a 'Them' (the band fronted by Van Morrison) song called “Little Girl”.
-Still, the Mynah Birds completed a single that was prepared for release on Motown’s V.I.P. imprint, called “It’s My Time”.
+An article about the Mynah Birds in a May 1966 Billboard magazine indicated that their first single would be an original song called "I've Got You In My Soul".
+That never happened, likely because somebody noticed that "I've Got You In My Soul" sounded remarkably similar to a 'Them' (the band fronted by Van Morrison) song called "Little Girl".
+Still, the Mynah Birds completed a single that was prepared for release on Motown’s V.I.P. imprint, called "It's My Time".

-But the band’s manager apparently misappropriated their advance money from Motown and they fired him.
+But the band's manager apparently misappropriated their advance money from Motown and they fired him.
 In return, the manager informed Motown that the band’s singer was AWOL from the Navy.
-Matthews was taken into custody and incarcerated by the Navy.
-“It’s My Time” remained unreleased, and Motown scrapped plans for a Mynah Birds album.
-Neil Young and Bruce Palmer bought a hearse, drove to L.A., and helped form Buffalo Springfield, whose tribute to that period of their career was the Neil Young song, “Mr. Soul.” (“It’s My Time” became one of the great lost Motown singles.
-It made its first official appearance in a Motown boxed set released in 2006, and recently appeared in its originally intended form, with its b-side “Go On and Cry," for 2012's 'Record Store Day.')
+Rick James was taken into custody and incarcerated by the Navy.
+"It's My Time" remained unreleased, and Motown scrapped plans for a Mynah Birds album.
+Neil Young and Bruce Palmer bought a hearse, drove to L.A., and helped form Buffalo Springfield, whose tribute to that period of their career was the Neil Young song, "Mr. Soul". ("It's My Time" became one of the great lost Motown singles.
+It made its first official appearance in a Motown boxed set released in 2006, and recently appeared in its originally intended form, with its b-side "Go On and Cry", for 2012's 'Record Store Day'.)

 As the Motown contract stipulated that the group must fulfill six months of work, Rickman Mason and John Taylor drafted in former guitarist Tom Morgan and two new musicians, singer Mark Smith and former Bunkies bass player John Klassen (b.
 Brantford, Ontario).
 The Mynah Birds resumed gigging, appearing at numerous venues throughout Ontario, including a return to the El Patio in Toronto (8–10 August), a performance at the Whitby Arena (31 August) and a show at Peggy's Pavilion in Stroud (10 September) by which point Robert Benedict had replaced Morgan on guitar.

 After some months in the navy brig, Matthews was released and returned to Toronto in May 1967 to assemble a new group of Mynah Birds and returned to Motown to record.
 The new lineup, which included Neil Lillie (aka Merryweather) on bass, Al Morrison on drums, Vernon Wayne Pickell on organ and Bill Ross on guitar, was short-lived, but did record a new version of "It's My Time" (and likely other songs) for Motown.
 Sessions ended following a strong disagreement between Matthews and Ross; Ross left and the others returned to Toronto where Matthews was arrested and spent time in the Don Jail.

-Matthews later returned to Motown in Detroit and produced Bobby Taylor's "Taylor Made Soul" album.
+Matthews later returned to Motown in Detroit and produced Bobby Taylor's Taylor Made Soul album.
 Possibly because there was no longer any need to hide behind the borrowed Toronto surname, Ricky James Matthews became simply Rick James.